-Youth football coach identified as victim in fatal East Side shooting
+Youth football coach identified as victim in fatal east side shooting

-Police say 36-year-old Norzell Aldridge of Cheektowaga died at Erie County Medical Center, after a shooting on Koons Avenue and Sycamore Street just after 7:00 p.m. on Saturday night.
+Police say 36-year-old Norzell Aldridge of Cheektowaga died at Erie County Medical Center, after a shooting on Koons Avenue and Sycamore Street just after 7:00 p.m.
+Saturday.

 A source close to the football organization tells News 4 Aldridge had been stepping in to protect young people during a fight when he was shot in the chest.